IvanFarfan08/MealSharing/README.md

   Set up Stripe API integration based on the "Find Meals" page.
 Implemented bug fixes where needed and provided documentation for the milestone.

 - **Cory Vitanza**
   Updated the "Find Meals" page layout and functionality.
-Implemented bugfixes for misc errors/bugs.
+Implemented bug fixes for miscellaneous errors/bugs.

 ### Milestone 4